 However, you can also visit the northern Amazon Rainforest along the Amazon River.
 This is by flying to Iquitos in the north.
 And there are direct flights from Cusco.

 If you don’t want to fly, you also have the options of visiting the Amazon cloud forest of Manu National Park.
 Although not the lowlands, there are still fascinating animals and plants to see.

-We will go over some of the best options for these fascinating areas to make the most of your Amazon Rainforest visit.
+Here are some of the top choices to make the most of your Amazon Rainforest visit from Cusco.

 Visiting the Amazon of Puerto Maldonado from Cusco

 Puerto Maldonado is a very popular Amazon destination for visitors from Cusco.